Dark mode

 Type

 A common type of container for tools.
-In addition to traditional boxes, nowadays there are such types as a case, organizer, bag, backpack, waist bag (holster) , vest (apron), soft case (organizer), tray, trolley and the original box-chair, which can be in the shape of a bag.
+In addition to traditional boxes, nowadays there are such types as a case, organizer, bag, backpack, waist bag (holster), vest (apron), soft case (organizer), tray, trolley and the original box-chair, which can be in the shape of a bag.
 Here are the main features of these options:

 - Box.
 In this case, boxes mean containers made of hard material (metal or plastic, see below), usually rectangular in shape, in which the bottom and 4 walls form a solid structure, and the cover (removable or hinged) is located on top and secured with special locks.
 In some models, the role of the cover can be played by sliding sections(see below).
 The boxes are designed primarily for storing tools in one place and carrying them over short distances (within the workshop or between the storage location and the machine); Although most of these products are equipped with handles, they are not as convenient for long-term transportation in the hands as cases (see below).
-But among the advantages of the boxes, it is worth mentioning good capacity and fai...rly reliable protection of the instrument from contact with surrounding objects and adverse influences (dust and moisture).
+But among the advantages of the boxes, it is worth mentioning good capacity and fair...ly reliable protection of the instrument from contact with surrounding objects and adverse influences (dust and moisture).
 And some models even have the shape of a chair, both for resting the master and for use as a small stepladder.

 - Case.
-Like the boxes described on top, cases are containers made of rigid materials, but the design of these containers is significantly different.
+Like the boxes described on top, cases are containers made of rigid materials, but the design of these containers differs significantly.
 Externally, the classic case resembles a suitcase, has a small height, when opened, it folds out lengthwise into two halves (some models can be conveniently opened regardless of which half the product is on top), and the carrying handle, which is a mandatory element of the case design, is not located on top, and on the side end.
 Thanks to this handle arrangement and flat shape, the cases are very convenient to carry in your hands; this is the option preferred by many craftsmen who often have to move from place to place.
 Among the disadvantages of such models, one can only note that they are unsuitable for large-sized tools - due to the aforementioned small thickness.

 — Organizer.
 Organizers are containers for tools, the internal space of which is small in height and divided by partitions into separate cells (compartments).
-Most of these models are similar in design to the cases described on top (in particular, they open in a similar way and have a characteristic carrying handle), but there are other options - for example, a cabinet with several pull-out sections installed on top of each other.
+Most of these models are similar in design to the cases described on top (in particular, they open in a similar way and have a characteristic carrying handle), but there are other options - for example, a cabinet with several pull-out sections mounted on top of each other.
 The cells are small in size, making the organizers excellent for storing small fasteners (bolts and nuts, screws, etc.), as well as tool accessories (such as sockets or bits).
 However, in most cases, the size of the compartments can be changed (see below for more details), which allows you to store larger items such as a screwdriver, pliers or even an adjustable wrench in such a container.
 Note that organizers can be useful not only to owners of hand tools, but also to anyone who has to deal with an abundance of small items - in particular, seamstresses and fishermen.

 - Tray.
 Trays are open fixtures; some of them look like boxes without a cover, some look like flat trays with recesses for tools.
-In any case, such devices are not designed for long-term transportation of the tool in the hands - and some have no handles at all and are designed to be permanently in one place (for example, on a shelf in the workshop).
+In any case, such devices are not designed for long-term transportation of the tool in the hands - and some have no handles at all and are intended to be permanently in one place (for example, on a shelf in the workshop).
 The degree of protection provided by the trays is also low due to the open design; their main advantage is the ability to quickly access content.

 - Bag.
 Externally, tool bags tend to look similar to regular sports bags - most have a distinctive pair of handles and a shoulder strap (see below).
 Such products combine the advantages of boxes and cases: on the one hand, they are quite roomy and suitable even for large-sized items, on the other hand, they are easy to carry and are much better suited than boxes for frequent travel on foot or by public transport.
 The main disadvantage of bags is that they are made of soft fabric, which is poorly suited for carrying heavy tools and does not provide the same degree of protection as metal or plastic.
 However, many models provide a built-in rigid frame that corrects the situation.